Tmitchy/SIEM-Introduction/README.md

 | Ubuntu Server | ✅ (also runs Fleet Server itself) | Fleet Server policy | System |
 | Ubuntu Desktop | ✅ | Linux agent policy | System | Auditd | Sysmtd |

 All four endpoints are enrolled and reporting through Fleet as of this update.
-Standalone **Winlogbeat** and **Filebeat** - installed early on before settling on the Fleet-managed approach - were uninstalled from the hosts that had them, to avoid duplicate/conflicting data streams alongside the Elastic Agent integrations.
+Standalone **Winlogbeat** and **Filebeat**, installed early on before settling on the Fleet-managed approach, were uninstalled from the hosts that had them to avoid duplicate/conflicting data streams alongside the Elastic Agent integrations.

 ![](https://github.com/Tmitchy/SIEM-Introduction/blob/main/images/Installed%20Fleet%20Agents%20and%20Server.png)